11 NCERT CBSE Political Theory 3 Equality

 Packiam AI Quiz Maker

-Answer Key / Self-Check Copy · Learning Mode · Generated 7/9/2026
+Answer Key / Self-Check Copy · Learning Mode · Generated 7/20/2026

 Theme Analysis

-Main ThemeThe Concept and Dimensions of Equality
+Main ThemeThe Concept of Equality in Political Theory

 Subject CategoryPolitical Theory